 a.
 Qualifying Expenses.
 The provider may petition for recognition of increased depreciation and interest expense as a result of the expenditure.
 The provider may not petition for mortgage acquisition costs or increased operating costs as a result of the expenditure.

 b.
 Expenditures Not Subject to Determination of Need.
-For improvements, the expenditure amount must be at least 1.5 times the allowable annual base year depreciation expense of building, improvements, and limited life assets.
-For equipment, the expenditure amount must be at least 1.5 times the allowable base year depreciation on equipment.
+For improvements, the expenditure amount must be at least 1.5 times the end-of-year basis of building, improvements, and limited life assets.
+For equipment, the expenditure amount must be at least 1.5 times the end-of-year basis on equipment.
+A facility’s end-of-year basis is their starting allowable basis for that year, plus any additions and minus any deletions experienced in that year.

 c.
 Expenditures Subject to Determination of Need.
 If the expenditure is subject to determination of need approval, the provider may petition for an adjustment after the Department has determined that need exists for the project and after the time for making an appeal to the Health Facilities Appeals Board has expired or all administrative and judicial reviews of the Department’s determination have been concluded.
 The provider may petition for an adjustment before the Department has made a determination on the project if the Commissioner of Public Health requests that EOHHS determine the appropriate amount of an adjustment before a determination of need is made with respect to the provider’s proposed expenditure.